mazaoshe/shutter-coach/content/posts/go-interfaces.md

 ---
-title: "Go Interfaces"
+title: "Golang Interfaces"
-description: "Learn how to use interfaces in Go to write flexible and testable code, including interface definition and implementation."
+description: "Learn how to use interfaces in Golang to write flexible and testable code, including interface definition and implementation with practical Go programming examples."
 date: 2025-08-17T12:00:00+08:00
 draft: false
 categories: ["concurrency"]